trmrsh/trm-ultracam/README.rst

                 You won't need this unless you use this script, and if you don't know what I am talking about, don't bother.

+If you simply want to read in data and then handle in your own way, only numpy and pyfits from above are essential.

 Once you have these then its the usual::